 IC Markets Raw spreads account offers the narrowest spreads through ECN pricing.
 IC Markets uses ECN style execution to bring you the best spreads.

 Electronic Data Communication (ECN) networks allow you to execute your orders directly with liquidity providers.
-Removing the ‘middleman’ or dealing desk between yourself (the trader) and providers’ mean spreads are a true reflection of the market price.
+Removing the ‘middleman’ or dealing desk between yourself (the trader) and providers’ means spreads are a true reflection of the market price.

-To keep the spreads ‘raw’, IC Markets (and other ECN brokers) charge a commission for each trade you execute when using an ECN account instead re-quoting the spread.
-IC Markets charge $7.00 (round trip) commission for every 100,000 units (standard lots) you trade.
+To keep the spreads ‘raw’, IC Markets (and other ECN brokers) charge a commission for each trade you execute when using an ECN account instead of re-quoting the spread.
+IC Markets charges a $7.00 (round trip) commission for every 100,000 units (standard lots) you trade.

 Narrow spreads encourage the trader to trade higher volumes, which means IC Markets can earn more in commission.
 A wider spread means costs for traders are higher, which means lower volumes traded.
-With this in mind, brokers have little motivation for the broker to manipulate spreads.
+With this in mind, brokers have little motivation for broker to manipulate spreads.
 IC Markets are the issuer of their own products so they are not a 100% true ECN broker, but as they have no dealing desk or requotes, prices can truly be said to be ECN in the spread.